I'm glad you asked! That's what this section is all about.

 (Big tick to Tassie with its very low electricity grid carbon intensity due to hydro power!)

-On average however, each Australian home is responsible for almost 6 tonnes of CO2 being generated each year in the burning of those fossil fuels.
+While there has been some improvement over the last decade, on average each Australian home is still responsible for almost 5 tonnes of CO2 being generated each year in the burning of those fossil fuels.

-While we do expect this figure to drop off significantly for all-electric homes as the grid greens over the next 20 years1, this is still a disgraceful amount of pollution.
+While we do expect this figure to drop off significantly for all-electric homes as the grid greens over the next 20 years1, this is still an enormous amount of pollution.

 But it doesn't have to be that way anymore.
 And we don't need to wait for the grid to green.